Bluelight (web forum): History

 Bluelight.org was originally formed in 1997 as a message board on bluelight.net called the MDMA Clearinghouse.
 The board was created as a side project by the owner of West Palm Beach design company Bluelight Designs.
-200-300 users joined the site between 1998-1999, but the site's servers were heavily limited and could only store a few threads at a time; this led to the creation of 'The New Bluelight' forum in May 1999 and the registration of the bluelight.nu domain in June 1999.
+200–300 users joined the site between 1998 and 1999, but the site's servers were heavily limited and could only store a few threads at a time; this led to the creation of 'The New Bluelight' forum in May 1999 and the registration of the bluelight.nu domain in June 1999.

 The site began to explode in popularity in the early 2000s with the rise of MDMA in the club scene, amassing nearly 7,000 members by the year 2000 and 59,000 by the start of 2006.

 The site switched to the bluelight.ru domain in October 2005, and switched again to bluelight.org in January 2014.

-In February 2022, Bluelight launched a social media initiative and spearheaded an expansion to other platforms.
-The centerpiece of this expansion is a Discord community dedicated to harm reduction, mental health, & peer support.
-The community brands itself as "a safe haven for people who are LGBTQIA+, neurodivergent, substance users, struggling with mental health, or just don't feel like they fit in anywhere else."
+In 2022, Bluelight established communities on various social media platforms such as Discord and Telegram, whereas it had previously solely existed as a webforum.

-In early 2024, Bluelight became a subsidiary of the Australian non-profit organization Bluelight Communities Ltd.
+In early 2024, Bluelight was re-structured and the forum became a subsidiary of the newly formed Australian non-profit organisation & registered charity Bluelight Communities Ltd.

 Partnerships

 In the early 2000s, Bluelight worked with reagent test supplier EZ-Test to promote the sale of drug checking kits.

-In 2007, Bluelight partnered with the Multidisciplinary Association for Psychedelic Studies (MAPS), a non-profit organization working to raise awareness and understanding of psychedelic drugs through education, clinical research, and advocacy.
-MAPS utilized Bluelight to recruit participants for its first MDMA-assisted psychotherapy trial for PTSD.
+In 2007, Bluelight partnered with the Multidisciplinary Association for Psychedelic Studies (MAPS), a non-profit organisation working to raise awareness and understanding of psychedelic drugs through education, clinical research, and advocacy.
+MAPS utilised Bluelight to recruit participants for its first MDMA-assisted psychotherapy trial for PTSD.
 In 2013, the official MAPS forums were migrated to Bluelight.

-Bluelight's other partners include Erowid, a non-profit organization dedicated to education surrounding psychoactive drugs; TripSit, a harm reduction education website; Pill Reports, a web-based database for drug checking results that was initially formed as an offshoot of the site; and the Global Drug Survey, an independent research organization focused on collecting data about substance use.
+Bluelight's other partners include Erowid, a non-profit organisation dedicated to education surrounding psychoactive drugs; TripSit, a harm reduction education website; Pill Reports, a web-based database for drug checking results that was initially formed as an offshoot of the site; and the Global Drug Survey, an independent research organisation focused on collecting data about substance use.